chowlett/chowlett_release/README.md

 "<your_github_personal access_token>" must be the "classic" type of personal access token, not the modern "fine-grained" type (a GitHub Packages constraint).
 The token has the pattern /\Aghp_[a-zA-Z0-9]{36}\z/ and must have at the "read:packages" and "write:packages" scopes.
 Normally you will be using the same token that you used to configure the bundler (see above).

 2. Make your changes to the code.
+Include updating the gem version number, in lib/strongstart_release/version.rb.

 3. `./build-and-publish`

+4. Commit the change to Gemfile.lock that results from the build and publish.